lmirsadeghi/EARN/ReadMe.txt

 2.1 Requirements for MutsigCV v.1.4:

-ï	A license for Matlab (Full ToolBox), you can run MutSigCV from its source code file: MutSigCV.m ï	If you do not have a license for Matlab, you can run the compiled version of MutSigCV using the free Matlab MCR: run_MutSigCV.sh <path_to_MCR> mutations.maf coverage.txt covariates.txt output.txt
+‚Ä¢	A license for Matlab (Full ToolBox), you can run MutSigCV from its source code file: MutSigCV.m ‚Ä¢	If you do not have a license for Matlab, you can run the compiled version of MutSigCV using the free Matlab MCR: run_MutSigCV.sh <path_to_MCR> mutations.maf coverage.txt covariates.txt output.txt

 2.2 Requirements for OncodriveCLUST:

-ï	Python 3; OncodriveCLUST depends on Python 3 and some external libraries, numpy, scipy, pandas and statsmodels.
+‚Ä¢	Python 3; OncodriveCLUST depends on Python 3 and some external libraries, numpy, scipy, pandas and statsmodels.

-ï	Anaconda 3; The easiest way to install all this software stack is using the well-known Anaconda Python distribution.
+‚Ä¢	Anaconda 3; The easiest way to install all this software stack is using the well-known Anaconda Python distribution.

 2.3 Requirements for OncodriveFM:

-ï	Python 3; OncodriveFM depends on Python 3 and some external libraries, numpy, scipy, pandas and statsmodels.
+‚Ä¢	Python 3; OncodriveFM depends on Python 3 and some external libraries, numpy, scipy, pandas and statsmodels.

-ï	Anaconda 3; The easiest way to install all this software stack is using the well-known Anaconda Python distribution.
+‚Ä¢	Anaconda 3; The easiest way to install all this software stack is using the well-known Anaconda Python distribution.

 2.4 Requirements for NetBox:

-ï	Java 1.5 or later.
+‚Ä¢	Java 1.5 or later.

-ï	Python 2.5 or later.
+‚Ä¢	Python 2.5 or later.

 3 Software tools installation on windows

 3.1 To install MutsigCV v.1.4, you must have:

-ï	The MutsigCV software and its reference files are available for download at:
+‚Ä¢	The MutsigCV software and its reference files are available for download at:

 https://software.broadinstitute.org/cancer/cga/mutsig https://software.broadinstitute.org/cancer/cga/mutsig_run

 3.2 To install OncodriveCLUST, you must have:

-ï	OncodriveCLUST software and its requirements are available for download at: http://bg.upf.edu/group/projects/oncodrive-clust.php https://bitbucket.org/bbglab/oncodriveclust/overview
+‚Ä¢	OncodriveCLUST software and its requirements are available for download at: http://bg.upf.edu/group/projects/oncodrive-clust.php https://bitbucket.org/bbglab/oncodriveclust/overview

 3.3 To install OncodriveFM, you must have:

-ï	OncodriveFM software and its requirements are available for download at: http://bg.upf.edu/group/projects/oncodrive-fm.php https://bitbucket.org/bbglab/oncodrivefm
+‚Ä¢	OncodriveFM software and its requirements are available for download at: http://bg.upf.edu/group/projects/oncodrive-fm.php https://bitbucket.org/bbglab/oncodrivefm

 3.4 To install NetBox 1.0, you must have:

-ï	The NetBox software, user guide, checking updates, and example datasets are available for download at: http://cbio.mskcc.org/netbo
+‚Ä¢	The NetBox software, user guide, checking updates, and example datasets are available for download at: http://cbio.mskcc.org/netbo

 4 Source code for running software tools